← All claims

 2025 · BJPsych Open

-observational mixed moderate Same Edinburgh pilot cohort: metabolic and MRS (brain glutamate) changes; clinical signal modest, uncontrolled.
+observational mixed low Same Edinburgh pilot cohort: metabolic and MRS (brain glutamate) changes; clinical signal modest, uncontrolled.

 Janssen-Aguilar